anoff/robby5/readme.md

 come up with an idea how to use the sonar sensor (possibly rotating) to map a room by driving through it.

+first implementation of a radar chart with rotating 180° servo is available in the [firmata-sonar-map](./projects/firmata-sonar-map) project

 ## relative robot localization

 use odometry, inertial sensors, sonar/lidar feedback to allow for a control loop system aware of its past movement.